 We can’t do that with our cyber security recipes.
-We don’t have any way to measure the amount of security protection a given set of practices provides.
+We don’t have any way to measure the amount of security protection a given set of products and practices provides.
 Protection (or risk, if you prefer) is an intangible.
 We can’t see it.
 We can’t touch it.
-All we can do is apply a set of security practices and wait for something to fail.
-And when we get a security failure, do we try the same recipe again to see if it was the recipe or something we did that was wrong?
-We don't want to be taking risks with our recipes because security failures can be disruptive and expensive, so we stick with the recipes despite the failures.
-We end up with a set of security recipes we cannot easily adjust, no way to measure how much protection we get from those recipes, inconsistent results from one enterprise to the next, and no certainty as to why they fail when they do.
+All we can do is apply a set of security measures and wait for something to fail.
+And when we get a security failure, do we try the same recipe again to see what went wrong?
+We don't want to take risks with our recipes because security failures can be disruptive and expensive.
+So we end up with a set of security recipes we cannot easily adjust, no way to measure how much protection we get from them, inconsistent results from one enterprise to the next, and no certainty as to why they fail when they do.

 We currently practise cyber security as a craft.
 This makes outcomes uncertain and limits our ability to adapt and innovate.
 Instead, we should try treating cyber security as a science.
 Then we could measure the inputs (threats, vulnerabilities), measure the outputs (protection or risk), set and adjust our controls to get the outputs we desire given the inputs and resource constraints we are dealing with, and manage and control the whole process with transparency and confidence.